 - Remove all links or business URL’s (including images) – even if they are not clickable

 eBay’s policy update also includes removing all contact information.
-It is important that any contact information, including phone numbers and email addresses are removed from your listings. eBay have also recently been suspending sellers (as well as buyers), who are responding to buyers questions when off-site deals are being discussed:
+So, it is important to remove any contact details, plus phone numbers and email addresses from your listings.
+It seems, eBay are suspending sellers (as well as buyers) who are responding to buyer’s questions when off-site deals are in discussion:

 You can find out more about eBay’s updates and the reasons on for having a links policy here:

-If you do find your listings are being remove, have been suspended or need more information about the policy update please get in touch – we are happy to help!
+If eBay are removing or suspending listings, or you need more information about the policy update, please get in touch.
+We are happy to help!